kobliha/ncc_testsuite/README.markdown

     zypper --root=/chroot-1/ install suseRegister ca-certificates-cacert ca-certificates-mozilla yast2-trans-en_US openSUSE-build-key

+And if you want to test SLE-based system

+    zypper --root=/chroot-1/ rm openSUSE-build-key
+    zypper --root=/chroot-1/ install suse-build-key

 Then you need to import the GPG signing key (a - always trust) and accept the license (q - quit, y - yes).

 * suseRegister is needed for running registration in chroot